franks42/FigureMarkets-MCP-Server/FigureMarketsContext.md

 ## 🚨 CRITICAL CALCULATIONS - MUST FOLLOW EXACT SEQUENCE

-**⚠️ COMMON MISTAKE:** Do NOT use `vesting_total_unvested_amount` directly as `available_unvested_amount`
+**⚠️ COMMON MISTAKE:** Do NOT use `vesting_total_unvested_amount` directly as `available_unvested_amount` **⚠️ CRITICAL VESTING ERROR:** Do NOT treat all owned HASH as "controllable" in vesting wallets

 ### HASH WALLET CALCULATION SEQUENCE (Required for Accurate Analysis)